Keyboard shortcuts

 ENCODED = 2; // Reed-Solomon encoded into chunks ready to be dispersed to DA Nodes

-CERTIFIED = 3; // blob has been dispersed and attested by NA nodes
+COMPLETE = 4; // blob has been dispersed and attested by DA nodes

 }

-The proxy can be configured to retry FAILED dispersal n times, after which it returns to the rollup a 503 HTTP status code which rollup batchers can use to failover to EthDA.
-See here for more info.
+Proxy can be configured to retry BlobStatus.UNKNOWN, BlobStatus.FAILED, & BlobStatus.COMPLETE (if threshold check failed) dispersal n times, after which it returns to the rollup a 503 HTTP status code which rollup batchers can use to failover to EthDA or native rollup DA offerings (e.g, arbitrum anytrust).
+See here for more info on the OP implementation and here for Arbitrum.

 BlobStatusReply → Cert